 In most countries, June 19 (Sunday) is Fathers’ day celebration.
-In the Philippines, it is not an official holiday but widely observed to honor fathers (and being commercialized too =) .
+In the Philippines, it is not an official holiday but widely observed to honor fathers (which is being commercialized too).
 This is an annual festivity to respect fathers and to commemorate fatherhood, paternal bonds and the influence of fathers in society.
-This is also to complement Mother’s day.
+Plus a complement for Mother’s day.

 In Thailand, they celebrate it on their king’s birthday.
 The current king is Bhumibol Adulyadej and his birthday happened to be my birthday too!